 The Ink Business Unlimited℠ Credit Card provides small business owners with a simple way to earn cash back on every purchase.
 If you don’t want to worry about bonus categories, or you just need a card for all-around spending, this might be a good option for you.

-This card has no annual fee to pay, and you’ll get 12 months at 0% APR for purchases before the regular 14.74% - 20.74% Variable APR applies.
+This card has no annual fee to pay, and you’ll get 0% APR for purchases before the regular 14.74% - 20.74% Variable APR applies.
 That makes it an inexpensive option to help pay off some business expenses over time.
 Foreign transactions will cost 3% of each transaction in U.S. dollars, however.

 You’ll get Visa Signature Business benefits with this card, which mostly consist of shopping and travel protections.